Do you like the ability of A/B and multivariate testing on your Shopify with Convert Experiences?

 In Convert Experiences you need to take the project ID number from Project Settings as you see in the image below.

-Step 2: Adding the Convert Experiences Code to Shopify
+Step 2: Add the Convert Experiences Code to Shopify

-To have an integration between the two platforms please go to Online Store > Themes > More Actions > Edit Code
+To have an integration between the two platforms, please go to Sales Channels > Online Store > Themes > More Actions > Edit Code

 Select the theme.liquid layout and paste the tracking code, just before the first if section, as shown in the screenshot below: